LeoVS09/serverless-aws-python-neural-network-bootstrap/README.md

 * python enviroment setup
 * Enviroment variables - setup for work with enviroment variables, you can setup their local and in produciton
 * Encripted file variables - setup for store variables in encripted file
+* Tests - you can develop you function by run test of functions locally

 ## Servless from scratch tutorial

 This tutorial use `make` util (it available for linux and windows) to create one file which commands you can use,